The Essentials of Street Photography: E-Book

 Also included is Street Photography Conversations.
 Learn from six talented street photography veterans in this 96 page book of interviews.
 Learn first-hand the techniques of Matt Weber, who prowled the gritty, pre-Giuliani streets of New York in a taxi capturing the 80s crack epidemic and is the focus of the upcoming documentary, More Than The Rainbow.
 Hear from Blake Andrews, who does beautiful work in the quiet city of Eugene, Oregon.
 Learn how Richard Bram, Jay Maisel, Mike Peters, and Dave Beckerman all approach the streets in their own, diverse ways.

 These books are not only for beginners.
-They have helped over a thousand photographers improve their approach on the streets.
+They have helped thousands of photographers improve their approach on the streets.

-Whether you have a Leica, an SLR, a micro 4/3rds, a point-and-shoot, or a Hasselblad, you will be covered.
+Whether you have a mirrorless, a Leica, an SLR, a micro 4/3rds, a point-and-shoot, or a Hasselblad, you will be covered.

-If you are not satisfied, if you do not think that you have not learned anything that you did not already know, or if you did not receive sufficient inspiration from this book, then I will send you a full refund.
+If you are not satisfied, if you have not learned anything that you did not already know, or if you did not receive sufficient inspiration from this book, then I will send you a full refund.

 That is how confident I feel that these books will help take you to a new level in how you approach your street photography conceptually, technically, and in your editing abilities.